Prem Shankar Jha: Career

 Jha was born in Patna, India, on 22 December 1938.

 In 1961, he joined the United Nations, where he spent five years in the United Nations Development Programme UNDP.
-He spent two of these five years in New York City as a special assistant to the managing director of the Special Fund, Paul G. Hoffman who was the first administrator of the UNDP.
+He spent two of these five years in New York City as a special assistant to the managing director of the Special Fund, Paul G. Hoffman, who was the first administrator of the UNDP.
 The remaining three were spent in Damascus, Syria.

-In 1966 Jha joined the Hindustan Times as an assistant editor, in 1969 he moved to The Times of India, where he was the deputy editor of The Economic Times.
+In 1966, Jha joined the Hindustan Times as an assistant editor.
+In 1969, he moved to The Times of India, where he was the deputy editor of The Economic Times.
 He then joined the Financial Express as its editor before moving back to The Times of India in 1981 as its economic editor.
-In 1986 he re-joined the Hindustan Times as its editor.
+In 1986, he re-joined the Hindustan Times as its editor.

 The World Bank appointed him as a consultant in 1978 to prepare a report on the public sector in India.
-In 1977 the Asia and Pacific Development Administration Centre of the UN in Kuala Lumpur, Malaysia gave him the project of preparing a manual for use by public sector managers for operation and evaluation of projects.
+In 1977, the Asia and Pacific Development Administration Centre of the UN in Kuala Lumpur, Malaysia gave him the project of preparing a manual for use by public sector managers for the operation and evaluation of projects.

 Jha was a member of the Indian National Commission for UNESCO in 1975–1977 and in 1976 he was a delegate to the 63rd Session of the Indian Science Congress Association, Waltaire.
 In 1990 he served as the information advisor to the Prime Minister of India, V.P.
 Singh.
-Jha has also been a visiting professor at a number of institutes and universities like the Centre for International Affairs, Harvard University, Universities of Virginia and Richmond.
+Jha has also been a visiting professor at several institutes and universities like the Centre for International Affairs, Harvard University, Universities of Virginia and Richmond.
 In 1985–1987 he was also a member of the energy panel of the World Commission for Environment and Development, headed by Gro Harlem Brundtland.

 He has been a columnist for The Hindu, the Hindustan Times, the Business Standard and Tehelka.